 This is a refinement of the SFR FCS_CKM.2 to deal with key establishment rather than key distribution.

 The ST author selects all key establishment schemes used for the selected cryptographic protocols.
-For Diffie-Hellman group 14, ST authors should make the corresponding selection from the SFR instead of using the Finite field-based key establishment selection.

-The RSA-based key establishment schemes are described in Section 9 of NIST SP 800-56B Revision 1; however, Section 9 relies on implementation of other sections in SP 800-56B Revision 1.

 The elliptic curves used for the key establishment scheme correlate with the curves specified in FCS_CKM.1.1.